East High median real estate price is $68,288, which is less expensive than 95.7% of Ohio neighborhoods and 98.2% of all U.S. neighborhoods.

 East High real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the East High neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built before 1940.

-In addition, the East High neighborhood stands out for having an average per capita income lower than 97.3% of the neighborhoods in the United States.
-The East High neighborhood also has a greater percentage of children living in poverty (61.7%) than found in 97.2% of all U.S. neighborhoods.
+In addition, one of the unique characteristics of the East High neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.3% of the neighborhoods in America.
+The East High neighborhood also has a greater percentage of children living in poverty (65.8%) than found in 98.0% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.